eloysentana/volatility-modelling/README.md

 ## ⚠️ Disclaimer
-Work in progress: analyses, code, and figures are being iterated; I am aware that several things, from the position of the plots or tables, to some methods need revision.

 This project is a **personal learning exercise**.
 It has not been supervised, checked, or commented on by anyone but me.